How to Enable File Sharing in Windows 10

 3. Left-click on the radio button next to ‘Turn on file and printer sharing’.

-5. Adjusting All Networks settings
+5. Adjusting All Network settings

-Now we can configure the settings that are relevant to all your networks.
+Now, we can configure the settings that are relevant to all your networks.

 1. Expand the ‘All Networks’ area.

-2. Left-click on the radio button next to ‘Turn on sharing so anyone with network access can read and write files in the Public folders’.
+2. Left-click on the radio button next to ‘Turn on sharing so anyone with access can read and write files in the Public folders’.

 3. Left-click on the radio button next to ‘Use 128-bit encryption to help protect file sharing connections (recommended)’.